bgplab/bgplab/docs/index.md

 **Simple End-User BGP Routing Policies**

-* Use BGP weights to prefer one of the upstream providers
 * Prevent route leaking between upstream providers with AS-path filters
 * Minimize the size of your BGP table with inbound filters
 * Redistribute IGP information into BGP and use BGP summarization to minimize the number of BGP advertisements